User Delegation

 - User A remains the "owner" of all bookings created by User B

 Delegations are company-scoped.
-Both the delegator and delegate must be active members of the same company.
+For user-to-user delegations, both users must be active members of the same company.

 Delegation Scopes